damienlethiec/after-le-wagon/README.md

 ## After all of this is done

 Web development is full of hype.
-However, I would not recommend you to learn the last Javascript library (I know you want to ;) ) just after Le Wagon.
+However, I would not recommend you to learn the latest Javascript library (I know you want to ;) ) just after Le Wagon.
 Take the time to master your existing skills before diving into something more advanced alone.
 Below are some options for when you feel comfortable (no real reading list, I am an expert in none of these technologies).

 ### Go back to the roots to became a real software engineer

 1. It is not too late to learn Computer Science.
-Here is [a program I will do in 2018].
-We built an awesome community around it, join our [Discord].
+It will be a lot of work but you can follow the [Teach Yourself CS] program
+1. Do the [Recurse Center], it seems to be life changing.

+### Learn Data Science to have the skill of the future

+1. Andrew NG [Machine Learning] and [Deep Learning Specialization] courses are best in class
+1. If you learn best "top down", give [Fast.ai] a try
+1. Tired of Moocs?
+Enroll in [Dataquest]
+1. Want to go deeper?
+[Lambda School] is slowly becoming a reference

 ### Try something different in back-end